 Born and raised around New York’s diverse culture and cuisine, it’s no surprise that Brian inherited a palate for great food.
 His background – German, Welsh, English, French, Irish and even Sicilian – has exposed him to all styles of cooking; whether at holiday gatherings or from his talented mom in their family kitchen.
 Brian says, “we eat with our eyes first” so capturing and presenting the deep colors of food is an art and an important part of Brian’s reviews.
 Being a life-long foodie, with experience in and out of the kitchen has taught Brian the more technical parts of cooking and hospitality.
 But in theory, he’s just a regular person, like you and I, who loves food and wants to help further your culinary adventures!

 Tina Hodges – VP of Marketing

-Tina Hodges moved to Sebastian with her family from Miami in 1980 and has lived in the Sebastian area ever since.
-After graduating from Sebastian River High School in 1997, she studied at Indian River State College College where she studied Business Management & Marketing.
-Tina worked for Dooney & Bourke for many years before she became a full-time travel writer.
-Tina began with Sebastian Daily in 2016.
+Tina Hodges is a Sebastian native.
+After graduating from Sebastian River High School, she studied Business Management & Marketing at Indian River State College.
+Tina worked for Dooney & Bourke for many years before she became our VP of Sales & Marketing & Journalist.
+Tina joined Sebastian Daily in 2016.